huzaifahtariq28/javascript-sandbox/README.md

 ### Run Exercise:

-Navigate to the exercises directory and type the following command:
+Navigate to the exercises directory, choose your topic and move into the topic's directory.
+Finally type the following command to run the exercise:

 ```bash
 node exercise-name